AdaCore/learn/courses/intro-to-ada/chapters/strongly_typed_language.rst

 Previously, we've seen that we can create new types by declaring :ada:`type Miles is new Float`.
 We could also create type aliases, which generate alternative names |mdash| *aliases* |mdash| for known types.
 We achieve this by using subtypes.
-In this case, however, we don't get the benefits of Ada's strong type checking.
+In this case, however, we don't get all of the benefits of Ada's strong type checking.
 Let's rewrite an example using type aliases:

 .. code:: ada project=Courses.Intro_To_Ada.Strongly_Typed_Language.Undetected_Imperial_Metric_Error